x42/property_example.lv2/README.md

 LV2 Parameter/Property Example
 ==============================

-A basic [LV2](http://lv2plug.in) plugin show how to use LV2 parameter properties as control values.
+This simple [LV2](http://lv2plug.in) plugin is provided as example to show how to use LV2 parameter properties as control values.

 This plugin is a simple dezippered amplifier that exposes two parameters as properties: a float (gain in dB) and a boolean (polarity invert).